 Black Lives Matter Task Force

-The task force started as a Black Lives Matter Team in November of 2015.
+About our connection to the M4BL: At the UU General Assembly in June 2015, UUs across the country voted to embrace the Black Lives Matter agenda and support the movement with a resolution to Support the Black Lives Matter Movement.
+First U’s task force started as a Black Lives Matter Team in November of 2015.
 We began showing up in small groups to various movement-related community events.
-As we grew, we officially became a task force as part of the SJC.
+As we grew, we officially became a task force as part of the Social Justice Council.

 In January 2015, our congregation donated water and money to provide direct support to residents of Flint, MI.